Blue-Spirit-Studio/mSDFRenderer/README.md

 SDF provide an alternative to polygon meshes for representing 3D surfaces.
 Instead of vertices and faces, a surface is specified by a mathematical function called "signed distance function", which can greatly reduce storage requirements and improve performances.

+> [!NOTE]
-This function takes a 3D point as input and must meet three conditions:
+> A **Signed Distance Function** takes a 3D point as input and must meet three conditions:
+>

-1) If the point is on the surface, return 0.
+>1) If the point is on the surface, return 0.
-2) If the point is outside, return the positive shortest distance to the surface.
+>2) If the point is outside, return the positive shortest distance to the surface.
-3) If the point is inside, return the negative shortest distance to the surface."
+>3) If the point is inside, return the negative shortest distance to the surface."
+>

-Ray marching is the rendering technique used to visualize these implicit surfaces.
+> **Ray Marching** is the rendering technique used to visualize these implicit surfaces.

 -------------------------------------------------------------------------------